 I recommend the Jiffy brand of peat pellets which can be purchased on Amazon.

-In addition to the material used to germinate your seeds, the grow environment you provide will play a huge role as well.
+In addition to the material used to germinate your cannabis seeds, the grow environment you provide will play a huge role as well.

 Your seeds will need the correct temperature and levels of moisture to sprout into a strong, healthy plant.